There is a stillness in this frigid night

 at the spinning speed of thought.

-I look over at my daughter
+I watch my daughter

-She can see the chameleon
+She knows the chameleon

-walking alongside her in the frothy surf.
+who walks alongside her in the frothy surf.

 I wonder if people onshore